platonic-io/property-based-testing-stateful-systems/docs/Part02ConcurrentSMTesting.md

 What if the `get`s both returned `3`?
 That’s also correct and witnessed by the second interleaving `< incr 1, incr 2, get, get >`.
 When we can find a sequential interleaving that supports the outcome of a concurrent execution we say that the concurrent history linearises.

 If the `get` on the third thread returned `1` or `2` however, then it would be a non-linearisable outcome.
 We can see visually that that `get` happens after both `incr`, so no matter where we choose to place the red crosses on the `incr`s the effects will happen before that `get` so it must return `3`.
-Is it even possilbe that `1` or `2` are returned by a real implementation?
+Is it even possilbe that `1` or `2` are returned?
 It’s, imagine if `incr` is implemented by first reading the current value then storing the incremented value, in that case there can be a race where the `incr`s overwrite each other.

 So to summarise, we execute commands concurrently using several threads and gather a concurrent history of the execution.
 We then try to find a sequential interleaving (a choice of where the red crosses in the diagrams should be) which respects the a sequential state machine model specfication.
 If we find a single one that does, then we say that the history linearises and that the concurrent execution is correct, if we cannot find a sequential interleaving that respects the model then the history doesn’t linearise and we have found a problem.